-John D. Preston, Psy.D., ABPP, is Professor emeritus with Alliant International University, Sacramento and formerly on the faculty of UC Davis, School of Medicine.
+John D. Preston, Psy.D., ABPP, is Professor emeritus with Alliant International University, Sacramento (now retired) and formerly on the faculty of UC Davis, School of Medicine.
 Dr. Preston is the author of twenty-one books addressing psychotherapy, mood disorders, PTSD, neurobiology, psychopharmacology, and spiritual aspects of emotional healing and psychotherapy.

 His books have been translated into 14 foreign languages.
 He is also the author of the Drugs in Psychiatry chapter in the Encyclopedia Americana.